 You may be entitled to help

-Caught up in the daily care of a loved-one, many carers remain unaware that they may be entitled to benefits and other help which could make their lives easier, or even allow them to enjoy a life outside their caring role.
+Caught up in the daily care of a loved-one, many carers remain unaware that they may be entitled to benefits and other help which could make their lives easier, or allow them to enjoy a life outside their caring role.

 There are a number of welfare benefits which you may be entitled to as a carer, and the person you care for may also be entitled to benefits.